apache/druid/docs/content/development/extensions-core/datasketches-tuple.md

 # DataSketches Tuple Sketch module

-This module provides Druid aggregators based on Tuple sketch from [datasketches](http://datasketches.github.io/) library.
+This module provides Apache Druid (incubating) aggregators based on Tuple sketch from [datasketches](http://datasketches.github.io/) library.
 ArrayOfDoublesSketch sketches extend the functionality of the count-distinct Theta sketches by adding arrays of double values associated with unique keys.

 To use this aggregator, make sure you [include](../../operations/including-extensions.html) the extension in your config file: